Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

 The full stream consists of a leading and trailing tail sandwiching a low-density channel of width ${\approx}0.036\rgc\approx 3.4r_t$ (our GC models have average $r_t\approx 85\pc$ in the chosen age range).
 This channel closely follows the zero-velocity surface for $0<\Etilde\ll 1$, which has width $2\sqrt{3}r_t\approx 3.46 r_t$---see Equation~(17) of \cite{Just2009}.
 The width of each of the adjacent tails is ${\approx}2.3r_t$, in good agreement with the direct $N$-body models and epicyclic approximation presented by \cite{Just2009}; their Equations~(17) and (34) result in tail width ${\approx}2.1r_t$.
 Epicyclic overdensities are readily apparent, spaced ${\approx}12.2r_t$ apart.
 This is between the epicyclic approximations of $8.9r_t$ \citep{Kupper2010} and $15.4r_t$ \citep{Just2009}---their respective Equations~(20) and (22), given a logarithmic $\phigal$ has epicyclic frequency $\sqrt{2}\omega$.
 Their disagreement arises from their differing assumptions on the starting point for escapers' epicyclic trajectories: $x'=r_t$ or $x'=\sqrt{3}r_t$, respectively.
 Our results suggest an optimal approximation is intermediate to these extremes.
-Note the above distances in terms of $r_t$ are independent of GC mass $M$ and $\rgc$ in the Galactic halo \citep{Just2009}, where $\phigal$ remains logarithmic.
+Note the above distances in terms of $r_t$ are independent of GC mass $M$ and $\rgc$ in the MW halo \citep{Just2009}, where $\phigal$ remains logarithmic.

 The Figures' exceptional resolution also reveals a subtle feature common to all four simulations: double-ridged density peaks in the tails near each epicyclic overdensity.
-These arise from a phase difference in the trajectories of low-$\Etilde$ escapers from opposing sides of each tail's neck; the corresponding overdensities streaking out from the tidal boundary are visible in the upper panel of Figure~\ref{fig:fancy_tail}.
-This phenomenon disperses each epicyclic overdensity compared to the typical approximation that escapers all exit the GC at $y'=0$ \citep[e.g.,][]{Kupper2008, Kupper2010, Kupper2012, Just2009}.
+These arise from a phase difference in the trajectories of low-$\Etilde$ escapers from opposing sides of each tail's neck (i.e., on either side of L1/L2); the corresponding overdensities streaking out from the tidal boundary are visible in the upper panel of Figure~\ref{fig:fancy_tail} (see also Appendix~\ref{S:tail_speed_maps}).
+This phenomenon disperses each epicyclic overdensity compared to the typical `particle spray' approximation \citep[e.g.,][]{Kupper2008, Kupper2010, Kupper2012, Just2009} that escapers all exit the GC at exactly L1/L2 ($y'=0$).